-- If a proposed budget item appears excessive for the nature of the project, the Jacquelyn Miller Endowment Committee may eliminate the budget item from consideration.
+- If a proposed budget item appears excessive for the nature of the project, the Awards Committee may eliminate the budget item from consideration.

 - Debt incurred by any applicants is the sole responsibility of those applicants.

-- Each proposal is evaluated by the Endowment Committee using a weighted grant rating form.
+- Each proposal is evaluated by the Awards Committee using a grant rubric.

-- Recommendations of the Endowment Committee are made to the Michigan AEYC Governing Board for its review and approval.
+- Recommendations of the Awards Committee are made to the Michigan AEYC Governing Board for its review and approval.

-- Proposals must address the Endowment focus: Children and the Arts or Learning Environments
+- Each proposal must address one or both of the Endowment focus areas: Children and the Arts or Play Environments for Young Children

-- Proposals will be rated on the following criteria:
+- Each proposal will be rated on the following criteria:

-A final report will be due in April of 2019 and will need to include:
+A final report will be due in June the year after the project is funded and must include:

 - A written description of the steps taken to plan, implement, and complete the project accompanied by an evaluation of the effectiveness of the project.